ziatdinovmax/GPim/README.md

 GP for Ising model: https://arxiv.org/abs/2004.04832

-*The intended audience are domain scientists (for example, microscopists) with a basic knowledge of python.*
+*The intended audience are domain scientists (for example, microscopists) with a basic knowledge of how to work with numpy arrays in Python.*

 <p align="center">
   <img src="misc/GPim_illustration_v2.png" width="75%" title="GPim">